habedi/PracticalMachineLearning/README.md

-# Practical Data Science with Python3
+# My Data Science stuff!
 My Apache Zeppelin and Jupyter notebooks(and more!) for a series of useful data science related stuff in general

 * [Apache Zeppelin Notebooks](zeppelin_notebooks/)